 In the vast majority of cases it is associated with central pontine myelinolysis but it can also (rarely) occur as an isolated entity.

-In extrapontine myelinolysis sites include:
+In extrapontine myelinolysis, sites of involvement include:

 - 1. Martin RJ.
 Central pontine and extrapontine myelinolysis: the osmotic demyelination syndromes.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 2004;75 Suppl 3 (suppl 3): iii22-8. doi:10.1136/jnnp.2004.045906 - Free text at pubmed - Pubmed citation

 - 2. Huin E, Tan KP.
 CT and MR findings in central pontine and extrapontine myelinolysis-a study of two patients.
 Singapore Med J. 1997;37 (6): 622-6.
 Pubmed citation

 - 3. Brown WD, Caruso JM.
 Extrapontine myelinolysis with involvement of the hippocampus in three children with severe hypernatremia.
 J. Child Neurol.
 1999;14 (7): 428-33.
 Pubmed citation